1969 World Series: Game 5

-However, the renowned "shoe polish" incident may not be such a simple, straightforward matter.
-On August 22, 2009, at the 40th anniversary celebration of the Mets' 1969 Championship, held at their new stadium, Citi Field, Jerry Koosman stated in several media interviews that, in actuality, Hodges had instructed him to rub the ball on his shoe, which he did, and after that Hodges showed the ball to the umpire.
-Koosman's claim does not necessarily mean that the ball did not strike Jones on the foot, nor does it even mean that the polish on the ball seen by the umpire was put there by Koosman — it is certainly conceivable that there was already a genuine spot of polish on the ball, which easily could have escaped Koosman's notice as he hastily created the fraudulent one.
+However, the "shoe polish" incident may not be such a simple, straightforward matter.
+On August 22, 2009, at the 40th-anniversary celebration of the Mets' 1969 Championship, held at their new stadium, Citi Field, Jerry Koosman stated in several media interviews that, in actuality, Hodges had instructed him to rub the ball on his shoe, which he did, and after that Hodges showed the ball to the umpire.
+Koosman's claim does not necessarily mean that the ball did not strike Jones on the foot, nor does it even mean that the polish on the ball seen by the umpire was put there by Koosman – it is certainly conceivable that there was already a genuine spot of polish on the ball, which easily could have escaped Koosman's notice as he hastily created the fraudulent one.
 In any case, Koosman's allegation at the very least adds an intriguing layer of uncertainty and possible chicanery to an already legendary event.
 Koosman was known for his sense of humor, and his love of practical jokes when he was an active player.
 Therefore, his claim of having scuffed the ball against his own shoe could be a ruse.
 Besides, there are other stories which have been told about that incident, by other players who were in the Mets dugout that day.
 One of those stories comes from Ron Swoboda, who said during an interview on the Mets 1986 25th Anniversary video, that when the ball came bounding into the Mets dugout, it hit an open ball bag under the bench, and several batting / infield practice balls came spilling out on the dugout floor.
 According to Swoboda, one could not distinguish the actual game ball from any of the ones that spilled out of the bag.
 Hodges quickly looked down, grabbed a ball that had a black streak on it, and walked it out to the home plate umpire, who then awarded first base to Jones.

 In any case, this incident provided baseball with yet another entertaining legend, about which the absolute truth will probably never be known.

 The Mets then tied the score in the seventh on a home run by the unheralded and light-hitting Al Weis.
 Weis hit only seven home runs in his big league career; this was the only home run he hit at Shea Stadium and, in fact, was the only home run he hit playing for the home team in any major league park.
 Weis led all batters in the series with a .455 average.